crisanalex08/expense_tracker/README.md

 # SpentLog – Project Specification
-### How many times it happend that at the end of sallary you had half of month left?
+### How many times it happend that at the end of salary you had half of month left?
 ## 1. Overview